Enturk/cisc220proj3/README.md

 Flowbart:
 http://imgur.com/gallery/YnZXqob

-TODO:
+Roadmap and TODO:
+check and fix board[][] in main, scoreplay and scoreword Import or create board (readboard)
+Initialize dictionary (trie)
     fix map type issue in trie
     fix insert issue in trie
-check and fix board[][] in main, scoreplay and scoreword method to score a word placed on the board method to search for legal words that can fit on any given space of the board
+Find anchor positions (anchorfinder)
-    legal words must:
+Create list of legal words (Words?).
+Legal words must:
     use letters on the board or the middle square use letters on the rack
     fit on the board
-        make words in the dictionary in all directions keep highest scoring twenty
+    make words in the dictionary in all directions Trim list to top 20 scorers (scoreplay, scoreword, weight)

 debug & test & repeat
 Remove space from showboard